 The documents, which have been obtained by The Japan Times, contain vast amounts of personal information, including birthplaces, home and work addresses, names and birthdays of spouses, children and associates, personal histories and immigration records.
 Even the names of local mosques visited by the “suspects” are included.

 In most cases, the causes of the initial police suspicion appear to have simple explanations.
-Bendjaballah’s former work as a travel agent placed him in contact with Arab students, businessmen and diplomats.
+Salmi’s former work as a travel agent placed him in contact with Arab students, businessmen and diplomats.

 “I had a lot of ambassadors as clients,” says the 47-year-old, who now works for a Japanese construction company.
 “I can’t believe this is enough to put me on a list of suspects.”